raphaelmenges/raphaelmenges.github.io/README.md

 On Windows and Mac, you need to install ImageMagick: https://imagemagick.org/script/download.php

 # Todo
-- "Show less / more" button for abstracts
 - GazeMining Dataset
 - Images for PHD thesis
 - Grants?